Nested conformal prediction and quantile out-of-bag ensemble methods: Introduction

 \item The only issue now is that we do not know the map $\alpha\mapsto t(\alpha)$, that is, given $\alpha$ we do not know which of these prediction intervals to use.
 Hence we use the calibration data to ``estimate'' the map $\alpha\to t(\alpha)$.
-This is done by finding the smallest $t$ such that $\mathcal{F}_t(x)$ contains $Y_i$ for at least $1-\alpha$ fraction of the calibration points $(X_i, Y_i)$ (we provide formal details later).
-Because the sequence $\{\mathcal{F}_t(x)\}$ is increasing in $t$, finding the smallest $t$ leads to the smallest prediction set within the nested family. \end{enumerate}
+This is done by finding the smallest $t$ such that $\mathcal{F}_t(X_i)$ contains $Y_i$ for at least $1-\alpha$ fraction of the calibration points $(X_i, Y_i)$ (we provide formal details later).
+Because the sequence $\{\mathcal{F}_t(\cdot)\}_{t \geq 0}$ is increasing in $t$, finding the smallest $t$ leads to the smallest prediction set within the nested family. \end{enumerate}

-Embedding these scores into our nested framework not only allows for easy comparison (like in Table~\ref{tab:summary_literature}), but allows us to extend these methods beyond the split/inductive conformal setting that they were originally derived in.
-Specifically, we seamlessly derive cross-conformal or jackknife+ variants of these and other methods, including our new method called QOOB (pronounced cube).
+Embedding nonconformity scores into our nested framework allows for easy comparison between the geometric intuition of the scores; see Table~\ref{tab:summary_literature}.
+Further, this interpretation enables us to extend these nonconformity scores beyond the split/inductive conformal setting that they were originally derived in.
+Specifically, we seamlessly derive cross-conformal, jackknife+ and OOB versions of these methods, including our new method called QOOB (pronounced cube).